VOLUNTEER WITH US

 DIRECT CONTACT - Help guests at the Men’s Shelter fill out their intake forms on their first visit, pass out hygiene kits and mail to clients at our Homeless Intervention and Prevention Drop-In Center, or facilitate participant workshops for one of our multiple programs like workforce development, financial education, or homeownership.

 BEHIND THE SCENES - Assist our staff with data entry, answering phones, filing, copying, etc. Behind-the-scenes tasks are as valuable as direct contact tasks as it allows staff to provide uninterrupted and important services to participants.

 EVENTS, COMMUNITY GARDENS, &/OR SPECIAL PROJECTS - Help Primavera at their events such as social justice public forums, the annual Homeless Memorial, and more.
 Get involved with one or more of our seven community gardens.
-Or, help our philanthropy team with communications, storytelling marketing, and/or branding projects.

 Open Volunteer Opportunities

 Speedway & I-10 area, Tucson, AZ 85705 - Address is undisclosed for the safety of participants.